 Pure Android 8.0 Oreo out-of-the-box

-Android 8.0 Oreo out of the box – the latest iteration of Android.
+As was expected, both the Google Pixel 2 and Pixel 2 XL run Android 8.0 Oreo out of the box – the latest iteration of Android.
 The Pixel launcher home screen has also seen a redesign, with the search bar now at the very bottom, instead of at the top of the display, which should facilitate for more easily interacting with it, especially on the 6-inch Pixel 2 XL.
 Other than that, reminders will now appear right on your homescreen in the form of a "at a glance" widget, accompanied by weather information.
 Other noteworthy Oreo features that will be available on the second-gen Pixels include notification dots and picture-in-picture mode, but the new flagships will also have a new "Now playing" feature, which is basically Shazam on steroids.
 What it does is it's constantly listening for music playing in the background while the phone is locked and will display the name of whatever song is playing right on the always-on display.

 Price and release date

 The Google Pixel 2 XL is available for pre-order now and will ship within 2-3 weeks.
 Pricing starts at $850 for the 64GB version and $950 for 128GB model.
 Google's also running a trade-in program, where it'll refund you up to $410 on a Pixel 2 purchase if you trade in your old Pixel smartphone.
 Both phones are available in Australia, Canada, Germany, India and the U.K, while the Pixel 2 XL will launch in Italy, Singapore and Spain later this year.
 In the U.S., Google is teaming up with Verizon and Best Buy to make the new Pixels available nationwide.
 Of course, you can also snag one from the Google Store online.